gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added FTS table and triggers. + scaffolding code for file watcher
 - Set up database and app folder in user's documents.
 Getting some sense of project structure.
 Feeling happy.
 - Learning from Archive_Cat and Orange to set up the database using `diesel` and a file watcher.
 - Copied the `tauri.conf.json` from the Tauri 2.0 beta project to the SvelteKit project.
 Added the following dependencies to package.json –